cassgvp/WIN-Open-Neuroimaging-Community/docs/events/doc-hack-1.md

 3. Provide training on GitHub/GitLab and how it will be used to update this repository.
 4. Begin crafting and contributing documentation to share our training with others.

+## Schedule

-A draft outline of the hack-day schedule is below.
+An outline of the hack-day schedule is below.

 | Time (UTC+1)| Activity | Outcome  |
 |---|---|---|